 Mice and rats don’t hibernate.
 To survive winter, they have to find a warm place to live.
 In the wild, mice build burrows beneath the snow.
 They create a network of tunnels to travel through but maintain a low level of activity.

 If mice can find a better option, say a nice warm home with plenty of food, they’ll likely take it.
 By November, mice are feeling an understandable pressure to get a move on.
 If they’re not already in your home, then they’re trying to get in.
 Late in the season, mice may become bolder and stay out longer in a last-ditch attempt to find shelter.

 Unfortunately, mice also reproduce and rear offspring in their nests all year round.
 That mouse that snuck in can easily become a family of mice.
 They also continue feeding and teething all year, damaging your food and home in the process.

-A mouse’s top priority this November is simply to keep warm.
-Mice can’t survive freezing temperatures for very long.
+A mouse’s top priority in November is simply to keep warm.
 The minute they sense temperatures dropping, they’ll start actively seeking out sources of warmth.
-This frantic search for shelter tends to trump all other considerations.
-That being said, if your home is also a source food, darkness, and seclusion, it’ll only look all-the-more attractive.
-Mice can’t survive winter just by keeping warm; they also need to keep eating, drinking, and growing.
+That being said, Mice can’t survive winter just by keeping warm; they also need to keep eating, drinking, and growing.